lypso1/group-buy/README.md

 }
 ```

-### Deploying The Smart Contract
+### Deploying The Smart Contract:

-To deploy our smart contract, we will need to install some packages.
+To deploy our Smart Contract, we will need to install some packages.
 Let's install dotenv package to be able to import the env file and use it in our config.

 Open up a terminal pointing at hardhat-tutorial directory and execute this command
 ```bash